-The Department offers a Bachelor of Science Degree in Mathematics with four options: Pure Mathematics, Secondary Mathematics Education, Applied and Computational Mathematics and Dual Degree Mathematics/Engineering.
-The Dual Degree Mathematics/Engineering program is nominally a five-year program offered by Bowie State University in conjunction with other universities, including Morgan State, GWU and Howard University.
+The Department offers a Bachelor of Science Degree in Mathematics with three options: Pure Mathematics, Secondary Mathematics Education, Applied and Computational Mathematics.
 The agreement with UMDCP recently has been revised to span six (6) years instead of just five (5) years.
 Under the DDME program, the student attends Bowie State University for the first three academic years, followed by two (three in the case of UMDCP) additional years at the receiving institution.

-- 1. A grade of "C" or better is required in all courses designated as part of the mathematics major, including all courses in Mathematics, the Natural Sciences, English and Computer Science. - Dual degree Math/Engineering majors must complete their engineering degree at the receiving institution before the BS degree, major in mathematics, can be conferred by Bowie State University.

-- 3. Math/Education (MAED) majors must pass both parts (Praxis I and Praxis II) of the state-approved teacher competency exams to be eligible for the BS degree, major in mathematics. - 4.
+- 1. A grade of "C" or better is required in all courses designated as part of the mathematics major, including all courses in Mathematics, the Natural Sciences, English and Computer Science. - 2.
+Math/Education (MAED) majors must pass both parts (Praxis I and Praxis II) of the state-approved teacher competency exams to be eligible for the BS degree, major in mathematics. - 3.
 In addition to the above requirements, a number of institutional requirements also must be satisfied.
 For further information, please consult your advisor.